ghc/ghc/docs/users_guide/glasgow_exts.rst

     ``IsList`` class).

 GHC supports *overloading of the list notation*.
 Let us recap the notation for constructing lists.
-In Haskell, the list notation can be be used in the following seven ways:
+In Haskell, the list notation can be used in the following seven ways:

 ::